Joe Moakley

 John Joseph Moakley (April 27, 1927 – May 28, 2001) was an American politician who served as the United States representative for Massachusetts's 9th congressional district from 1973 until his death in 2001.
 Moakley won the seat from incumbent Louise Day Hicks in a 1972 rematch; the seat had been held two years earlier by the retiring Speaker of the House John William McCormack.
 Moakley was the last Democratic chairman of the U.S. House Committee on Rules before Republicans took control of the chamber in 1995.
-He is the namesake of Joe Moakley Park in Boston, Massachusetts which was renamed in his honor in 2001 after his death.
+He is the namesake of both Joe Moakley Park and the John Joseph Moakley United States Courthouse in Boston.

 Early life and education

 Moakley was born in South Boston, Massachusetts, April 27, 1927, and grew up in the Old Harbor public housing project.
 Lying about his age, he enlisted in the United States Navy during World War II and was involved in the Pacific War from 1943 to 1946.
 After returning home, Moakley attended the University of Miami in Coral Gables, Florida from 1950 to 1951, and he received his LL.B. at Suffolk University Law School in Boston in 1956.